KDE/documentation-docs-kdenlive-org/exporting/render.rst

       :align: left
       :width: 345px

-   Now you can render this to a file or generate a script that will render this guide zone to a file.
+   Now you can render this to a file or generate a script that will render this timeline marker zone to a file.
 Click :guilabel:`Generate Script` and a dialog appears asking you to name the script. **Kdenlive** stores the clips in the folder specified in :menuselection:`Menu --> Settings --> Configure Kdenlive --> Environment -->` :ref:`Default Folders <configure_environment_default_folders>`.

 .. rst-class:: clear-both